ebd622/fe-crud/README.md

 ## Gateway
 It is a simple routing (reverse-proxy) based on Netflix Zuul edge service library.

+There are different ways to run the gateway:
+- Run a jar-file;
+- Run in a container

 Run a gateway:
 ```
 java -jar target/routing-and-filtering-gateway-0.0.1-SNAPSHOT.jar